 The Secretariat presented a report of the data submitted during 2008 in the Secretariat Report on Statistics and Coordination of Research 2008.
 Table 1 of the Secretariat's Report presents a summary by Contracting Party of the Task I data submitted either before (green) or after the deadline(s) (yellow) or not submitted (red) to the Secretariat.
 The Sub-Committee recommended that Table 1 be updated, specifying fisheries that likely do not catch tuna or tunas-like species, either by actual reports of zero catch or evaluating catches in the last decade.
 Similarly, the Secretariat's Report (Tables 2, 3 and 4) reported on Task II, size data and fleet characteristics data submitted in 2008 following a similar format as Task I. The Sub-Committee requested the scientists present at the meeting to review the information provided and submit corrections if needed to the Secretariat.
-A revised table was prepared and presented to Plenary for further review (Table 1).
+A new table based on Table 1 of the Secretariat Report on Statistics and Coordination of Research 2008) was prepared and presented to Plenary for further review (Table 1).